Guy Martin: Speed records

 Martin has set the following speed records.

 In July 2015 it was confirmed that Martin was to pilot Triumph Motorcycles' attempt on the motorcycle land speed record (World's Fastest Motorcycle), at the time standing at 376.363 mph (605 km/h), set by Rocky Robinson in 2010.
 The attempt was originally scheduled for August during the FIM event at Bonneville Salt Flats in the United States.
 Competing in the Division C (streamlined motorcycle) category, the Triumph Rocket Streamliner is 25.5 feet long, powered by two turbocharged, methanol fuelled, Triumph Rocket III engines, enclosed in a carbon Kevlar monocoque.
 A documentary about the attempt was made for Channel 4.
 His August 2015 crash at the Ulster GP caused the attempt to be postponed until September 2016.

 Martin's quest to set a new two-wheeled world land speed record was called off due to conditions on the course.
-The attempt, on the purpose-built 400 mph motorcycle, suffered a number of setbacks at the track at Bonneville Salt Flats, in Utah, USA.
+The attempt, on the purpose-built 400 mph motorcycle, suffered a number of setbacks at the track at the Bonneville Salt Flats.

 The streamliner tipped over when it passed over a rut in the track as it was being towed to the start line.
 Triumph said rain meant it was not possible to create the required-consistency across the 11-mile course necessary to undertake the attempt.
 On 18 September 2016, Martin had hoped to complete a required 300 mph trial run before attempting to set a new world record.

 A mile into the run the machine lost traction on the damp surface, veering off the steered path and tipping over on the course.
 Martin was confirmed to be "completely uninjured" and the record attempt was postponed once more.